tsrobinson/Experimental-Modes-and-Heterogeneity/README.md

 ## Contents:
 1. Code - Instructions and experimental code to replicate the experiments (both online and lab)
-   * Lab code: includes z-Tree scripts and writen instructions that were read out load.
+   * Lab code includes: z-Tree scripts and writen instructions that were read out load.
-   * Online code:
+   * Online code includes:
    a) Nodegame script
    b) PDF of the instructions that were presented on screen
    c) Authentification script used to limite the re-entry of participants (each subject could particopante only once).